-B. Social media and viral marketing-The strategy of using social media sites and word-of-mouth marketing to spread product information has become very important.
+B. The Growing Role of Social media-The strategy of using social media sites and word-of-mouth marketing to spread product information has become very important.
 By using various formats-games, contests, chat rooms, and bulletin boards-marketers encourage potential customers to try out products and tell other people about them.